Mammonart: Contents

 In the last chapter, Sinclair says he wrote Mammonart as a "text-book of culture".
-He predicts (somewhat tongue-in-cheek) that it will be used as a Russian high school text-book "within six months", and will be adopted by the rest of Europe "as soon as the social revolution comes".
+He jokingly predicts that it will be used as a Russian high school text-book "within six months", and will be adopted by the rest of Europe "as soon as the social revolution comes".

 Critical reception

 As a self-described work of propaganda, Mammonart was mostly ignored by critics.
 Current History included a one-paragraph summary stating, "Mr. Sinclair contends that all art is propaganda, no matter how carefully disguised or how great the artist's devotion to the theory of 'art for art's sake.'"

 In The New English Weekly, the literary scholar Herbert Read accused Sinclair of denigrating outstanding writers out of spite, because "no critic of importance has ever mistaken [him] for an artist.
 He is the poète manqué, the cock without a comb.
 The midden he crows on is immense, but it is muck."
 A reviewer in the Sydney Bulletin offered a more generous interpretation, suggesting that Sinclair's book was often informative and amusing "if you drop entirely his theory".